na-na-hi/renget/archive/CptPants.md

 #CptPants's Bots
--> Last updated: August 15 <-
+-> Last updated: August 23 <-
 Bots by the fella who goes by CptPants.
-Currently inative due to a lack of GPT4 access.
+Currently mostly inative due to a lack of GPT4 access.
 I recommend always going for Character Hub links, they have the most updated version of each bot (the booru doesn't let you update old cards as far as I can tell).

 *Assume all bots were made for NSFW unless they're tagged otherwise.*